 This post may contain affiliate links.
 Read my disclosure policy.

 Stuffed with caramelized onions and mozzarella, these French Onion Meatballs are a hearty meal inspired by the classic au gratin soup recipe.
 Homemade meatballs are covered with more cheese and broiled until golden brown and bubbly, for a comfort food dinner the entire family will enjoy!
+Yes, you can even make them gluten free!

-French Onion Mozzarella-Stuffed Meatballs
+Why You’ll Love French Onion Meatballs

-Of course, you can’t forget the au gratin.
+- Don’t forget the au gratin.
 The entire pan gets covered in more mozzarella and placed under the broiler to get that perfectly browned cap of toasty cheese.

 - Onions: I prefer to use a sweeter yellow onion, such as a Vidalia onion.
 You can use your favorite, but this may lead to a stronger flavor.